tomnific/TKMFileManager/README.md

-## Does Your Project US TKMFileManager?
+## Does Your Project Use TKMFileManager?
 If you've got an awesome project that uses TKMFileManager, contact me (info below) and I'll be sure to add your project to the list!